mlz-ictrl/nicos/nicos_ess/loki/gui/inbox.md

 ## TODO
 - Associate QTable and model.
 Investigate
-- For simulatneous what to do and what values to use.
+- For simultaneous what to do and what values to use.
-- Add options "do_trans then do_sans" and "do_sans then do_trans" in combobox.
 - Move code from on_generateScriptButton_clicked to separate class (ScriptGenerator)
 - Remove trailing rows but keep rows in between.